 Essential Rules for Calling

-There should only be one reason for not calling Monday – Thursday between 6:00 pm and 9:00 pm and that is a selling presentation.
+There should only be one reason for not calling Monday – Thursday between 3:30 pm and 7:30 pm and that is a selling presentation and Saturday 10:00 am - 12:00 pm.
 Make no exceptions.

 When you call, you are selling the appointment, not the product.